 Art Visual arts and design play an increasingly prominent role in our lives.
 Artists and designers shape our environments and communicate the myriad visual messages we encounter every day.
 In Rush-Henrietta, courses in the visual arts help students make sense of their visual world, develop their ability to generate multiple solutions to problems, push the boundaries of media and form, and learn the habits of mind necessary to bring ideas to life.
-In junior high, students complete the required sequence of Arts instruction in Art 7.
-All students must earn at least one high school credit in music or art in order to graduate.
-Foundations in Art, offered in eighth or ninth grade, satisfies this requirement.
-Students who are considering a career in the visual arts should take a sequence of coursework, starting in eighth or ninth grade with Foundations in Art in order to meet the prerequisites needed to take AP Studio in Art in their senior year.
+In junior high, students complete the required sequence of arts instruction in Art 7.
+In addition, all students must earn at least one high school credit in music or art in order to graduate.
+Foundations in Art satisfies the one credit requirement.
+Applied Art Technologies satisfies 0.5 of the required credit.
+Students who are considering a career in the visual arts should take a sequence of coursework, starting in eighth or ninth grade with Foundations in Art, in order to meet the prerequisites needed to take AP Studio in Art in their senior year.
 Students wishing to prepare for a specialized field of study in the visual arts may complete more than one semester of identified courses as an independent study before taking Advanced Studio in Art.
 Students taking AP Studio in Drawing and Painting should also enroll in Portfolio Preparation.
 Students who are interested in pursuing a Regents diploma with Advanced Designation in the Arts must take a combination of visual arts courses including Foundations in Art plus four additional credits in advanced courses.
+Students interested in pursuing a Regents with Advanced Designation in Fine Arts must take a 5-unit Visual Arts Education Sequence.
+To receive Regents credit for a five-unit visual arts sequence, students must pass the foundation course and earn at least four additional units of credit in advanced courses.

-Business Business education encourages students to embrace the opportunities of today and tomorrow with confidence.
+BUSINESS Business education encourages students to embrace the opportunities of today and tomorrow with confidence.
 Rush-Henrietta is excited to offer our business program as an approved New York State Career and Technical Education program of study.
 The purpose of the program is to provide students with the skills, attitudes and competencies to be successful in post-secondary study, the workforce, and as adult consumers.
 Students will gain the knowledge and skills in finance, marketing, management, entrepreneurship, accounting, communications, and business technology.
 A comprehensive business and marketing education program in conjunction with academic study will most effectively prepare a student for lifelong success.
 Business classes provide students with a new perspective that leads to more focused college and/or career choices.
 In Rush-Henrietta, students who are interested in pursing a Regents diploma with Advanced Designation in Career and Technical Education must earn five units of credit from a combination of Business, Family and Consumer Sciences, and Technology courses.
-Career and Technical Education (CTE) Endorsement on Diploma Students enrolled in the NYS approved Business CTE program who successfully complete the requirements earn a technical endorsement to be affixed to their diploma.
-Requirements leading to the technical endorsement include: